Judge: County can't charge tax exempts for sewers

 In 2014 the Court of Appeals ruled unanimously that Nassau’s repeal violated the state constitution and home rule law because only the State Legislature could change the guaranty.

 In the sewer case, just as the new charges were to take effect, multiple plaintiffs won an injunction prohibiting the county from imposing or collecting the fees.
 The state Appellate Division subsequently denied Nassau’s motion to lift the injunction while arguments were being heard in Supreme Court.
-As a result, the sewer fee revenues were not included in recent county budgets.
+As a result, the sewer fee revenue was not included in recent county budgets.

 In a 26-page decision, Brandveen determined that the county legislature’s authority to impose sewer fees expired in 2003 when the State Legislature approved creation of the Nassau County Sewer and Storm Water Finance Authority, which consolidated Nassau’s numerous sewer districts into one system.